-Because we want to observe Social Security and pensions we select a sample shortly after retirement and of a sufficient age that they should be receiving Social Security if they are eligible.
+Because we want to observe Social Security and pension income we select a sample shortly after retirement and of a sufficient age that they should be receiving Social Security if they are eligible.
 We select couples where one spouse is 66, 67, 68 or 69 in 2002 and the other is 62 or older; neither is working for pay; they were respondents in CAMS wave 1; and they were a couple in 2000-2004.
 We make the age restriction on the younger spouse because spouses younger than 62 would not yet be receiving Social Security benefits and so we would miss a significant fraction of retirement resources.
-We select singles who were 66-69.
+We select singles who were 66-69 in 2002 and not working for pay.